MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 ## Classic release pipelines

-The process for securing access to repositories for release pipelines is similar to the one for [YAML pipelines](#yaml-pipelines).
+The process for securing access to repositories for release pipelines is similar to the one for [build pipelines](#build-pipelines).

 To illustrate the steps you need to take, we'll use a running example.
 In our example, there's a release pipeline named `FabrikamFiberDocRelease` in the `fabrikam-tailspin/FabrikamFiberDocRelease` project.
 Assume the pipeline checks out the `FabrikamFiber` repository in the `fabrikam-tailspin/FabrikamFiber` project, runs a command to generate public documentation, and then publishes it to a website.
 Additionally, imagine the `FabrikamFiber` repository uses the `FabrikamFiberLib` repository (in the same project) as a submodule